BSRC-Mad-About-Robots/Freight-Frenzy/README.md

-# Freight-Frenzy
+Hi, we are Team #18025 BSRC: Mad About Robots and we are India INSPIRE Award winners for Freight Frenzy 2021-22 season and will be representing India at the World's event!
+This repo consists our team code for the same.

-Team code for FTC team #18025 teams BSRC: Mad About Robots for Freight Frenzy (2021-22).
+We have won the following awards: Control Award - 2018, Inspire Award - 2019 & 2021, Global Innovation Awards - 2020, Dean's List Finalist - 2021